 Actress Joan Crawford by photographed George Hurrell, 1935.
 The blouse was designed by Adrian.

-Starting in Hollywood in 1925, Joan Crawford endured a career that spanned 47 years.
-When her career began at age 19, she was every bit the flapper—the personification of youth.
+Actress Joan Crawford endured a career that spanned 47 years.
+When her career began at age 19 in 1925, she was every bit the flapper — the personification of youth.
 Even author F. Scott Fitzgerald said, “Joan Crawford is doubtless the best example of the flapper, the girl you see in smart night clubs.”

 As her career continued into the 1930s, 1940s, 1950s and on, Joan Crawford assumed the sophisticated lady persona that was popular of the time.
 Well-dressed, well-mannered and well-bred, this was an image that Crawford maintained for the rest of her life.
 And this is what “My Way of Life” focuses on.

 “My Way of Life” is really a Hollywood self-help book.
 The book begins with Joan telling her readers what she is doing today, in 1971 when the book was published.
 Joan lives alone in an apartment in Manhattan, always busy at her desk.
 She tells us a bit about her background, the school she dropped out of (Stephen College in Missouri), her early days in Hollywood, and a bit about each of her husbands (Douglas Fairbanks, Jr.; Franchot Tone; Phillip Terry and Alfred Steele).